 BACK OF THE NET!

-This is bloody Brilliant, to be part of a 3 man team to walk away with a leading award in the industry.
-Ant and Jim are team players in the podcast but I have worked really bloody hard on this podcast, creativly its given me a spark which Ive been carrying onto new projects.
+This is bloody Brilliant, to be part of a 3 man team to walk away with a leading award in the industry is something I’m very proud of.
+I have worked really bloody hard on this podcast, creativly its given me a spark which Ive been carrying onto new projects.